-PPA

-(power purchase agreements)

-Long-term contracts under which a company purchases electricity directly from a renewable energy producer to secure the supply of renewable energy and price stability.

-RCPs

-ways)

-Climate scenarios produced by the Intergovernmental Panel on Climate Change (IPCC) that (representative concentration path- describe possible developments in greenhouse gas concentrations up to 2100.
-There are four main scenarios:

-- RCP2.6: sharp drop and negative emissions, warming to around 1.5 °C to 2 °C. - RCP4.5: moderate increase in emissions, warming to around 2.5°C to 3°C. - RCP6.0: higher increase in emissions, warming to around 3°C to 3.5°C. - RCP8.5: unchecked increase, warming to around 4°C to 5°C.
+PPA (power purchase agreements) Long-term contracts under which a company purchases electricity directly from a renewa- ble energy producer to secure the supply of renewable energy and price stability.
+RCPs (representative concentration path- ways) Climate scenarios produced by the Intergovernmental Panel on Climate Change (IPCC) that describe possible developments in greenhouse gas concentrations up to 2100.
+There are four main scenarios: RCP2.6: sharp drop and negative emissions, warming to around 1.5 °C to 2 °C. RCP4.5: moderate increase in emissions, warming to around 2.5°C to 3°C. RCP6.0: higher increase in emissions, warming to around 3°C to 3.5°C. RCP8.5: unchecked increase, warming to around 4°C to 5°C. RGU (Revenue Generating Unit) One or more services included in a subscription which generates recurring revenue.

-RGU

-(Revenue Generating Unit)

-One or more services included in a subscription which generates recurring revenue.
 These services are commonly used in fixed-line business and comprise TV (including streaming services), broadband, and voice.
 Each additional service that a customer subscribes to, is counted as an RGU.

-ROE

-(Return On Equity)

-Net result / average equity employed

-The average equity employed is calculated as half of the sum of total stockholders' equity at the end of the financial year and of the previous financial year.
+ROE (Return On Equity) Net result / average equity employed (Neturn On Equity) The average equity employed is calculated as half of the sum of total stockholders' equity at the end of the financial year and of the previous financial year.
+SBTi (Science Based Targets initiative) Global initiative that defines and promotes methods and standards for reducing emissions and achieving net zero targets in line with climate science.

-SBTi

-(Science Based Targets initiative)

-Global initiative that defines and promotes methods and standards for reducing emissions and achieving net zero targets in line with climate science.
 Companies can use these to set scientifically sound climate targets.
 The SBTi evaluates and validates the targets.

-Consolidated Financial Statements

-Telel kom Austria AG - Consolidated Statement of Comprehensive Income 122
+Telek kom Austria AG - Consolidated Statement of Comprehensive Income 122

-Telel kom Austria AG - Consolidated Statement of Financial Position 123
+Telek com Austria AG - Consolidated Statement of Financial Position 123

-Telel kom Austria AG - Consolidated Statement of Cash Flows 124
+Telek kom Austria AG - Consolidated Statement of Cash Flows 124

-Telel kom Austria AG - Consolidated Statement of Changes in Stockholders' Equity 125
+Telek kom Austria AG - Consolidated Statement of Changes in Stockholders' Equity 125

-Telel kom Austria AG - Notes to the Consolidated Financial Statements 126
+Telek 126

 (1) Segment Reporting 126

 (2) The Company and Spin-off of ETS Group 129

 (3) Basis of Presentation 132

 (4) Use of Estimates and Judgements 133

 (5) Revenues 134

 (6) Cost and Expenses 138

 (7) Financial Result 139

 (8) Earnings per Share 140

 (9) Cash and Cash Equivalents 140

 (10) Accounts Receivable:Subscribers, Distributors and Other, Net 140

 (11) Related Party Transactions 141

 (12) Inventories 142

 (14) Contract Assets 144

 (15) Property, Plant and Equipment 145

 (16) Intangibles 147

 (17) Goodwill 150

 (18) Investments in Associates 152

 (19) Investments 153

 (20) Other Non-current Assets, Net 154

 (21) Short-term Debt 154

 (22) Accounts Payable 154

 (23) Accrued Liabilities and Provisions, Asset Retirement Obligation and Restructuring 155

 (24) Contract Liabilities 158

 (25) Long-term Debt 159

 (26) Other Non-current Liabilities 159

 (27) Employee Benefits 160

 (28) Stockholders' Equity 164

 (29) Income Taxes 165

 (30) Leases 169

 (31) Share-based Compensation 173

 (32) Cash Flow Statement 175

 (33) Financial Instruments 176

 (34) Companies and Business Combinations 183

 (35) Contingent Assets and Liabilities 186

 (36) Remuneration Paid to the Management Board and Supervisory Board 187

 (37) Employees 187

-(38) Pologgo for Publication 199
+(38) Release for Publication 188